RyanParsley/skillful-notes/slides.md

 <!--

+Gruber had, by design, a very spartan list of tags.
+As primarily a writer he designed an API of sorts that was primarily optimized for writing.

+Commonmark is the gold standard and GFM is nigh indistinguishable from it.
+Any parser or renderer worth it's salt will support both so you don't need to work about compatibility like the olden times.

 I don't want to get into the weeds on parsers.
 Whatever language or context you're working with markdown, check for commonmark support and you're mostly good to go.

+## Who's feature is this anyway?

+I like about mermaid syntax, I can type it in ado, I can type it in vim, I can render it in mdbook... it's not tightly coupled to any one environment or context.

 It's worth becoming familiar with the common denominator of various parsers so you can be aware of what's likely to not work when you port your data from one